xenophonsec/keeptrak/README.md

 ## Installation

-Go v19 is the only prerequisite.
+Go v19 or higher is the only prerequisite.

 ### Install using go

 ```
 go install github.com/xenophonsec/keeptrak@latest
 ```

+Make sure the go bin path has been added to your PATH global variable.

 ### Build from source